simonrob/email-oauth2-proxy/README.md

 Please note that the proxy was designed as a GUI-based tool from the outset due to the inherently interactive nature of OAuth 2.0 authorisation, and there are limits to its ability to support fully no-GUI operation.
 See the [optional arguments and configuration](#optional-arguments-and-configuration) section of this file for further details.

+If your network requires connections to use an existing proxy, you can instruct the script to use this by setting the [proxy handler](https://docs.python.org/3/library/urllib.request.html#urllib.request.ProxyHandler) environment variable `https_proxy` (and/or `http_proxy`) – for example, `https_proxy=localhost python emailproxy.py`.

 After installing its requirements, the proxy can be packaged as a single self-contained executable using [pyinstaller](https://pyinstaller.org/) if desired: `pyinstaller --onefile emailproxy.py`.
 If you are using the GUI version of the proxy, you may need to add `--hidden-import timeago.locales.en` until [this timeago issue](https://github.com/hustcc/timeago/issues/40) is resolved.